 God gives Himself to us >> Jesus sends the Holy

-on the earth, whereas the presence of Jesus was very powerful when He lived in
+Spirit – Someone might say the Holy Spirit is impotent, whereas the presence of Jesus was very powerful when He lived in

 through our disobedience and unbelief.
 The Church has distorted the truth over

-have somehow misplaced it.
+have misplaced it.

 (81j) Thy kingdom come